var#

 str

 The name for this input.
-It corresponds to a key in the dictionary that is passed to the pipeline’s
+It corresponds to a key in the dictionary that is passed to the learner’s

 fit()

 method (see Examples below).
-Names must be unique within a pipeline and must not start with"_skrub_"
+Names must be unique within a learner and must not start with"_skrub_"

 - valueobject, optional

 Optionally, an initial value can be given to the variable.
-When it is available, it is used to provide a preview of the pipeline’s results, to detect errors in the pipeline early, and to provide better help and tab-completion in interactive Python shells.
+When it is available, it is used to provide a preview of the learner’s results, to detect errors in the learner early, and to provide better help and tab-completion in interactive Python shells.

 - name